Operator Onboarding

 Currently, Cap supports the following Shared Security Networks.

-Operators and delegators may enter into legal agreements outlining terms of delegation, responsibilities, and compliance.
+Operators and Delegators may enter into legal agreements outlining terms of delegation, responsibilities, and compliance.

 4. Participate in Loan Activity